pyinat/pyinaturalist/CONTRIBUTING.md

 ## Contribution Guidelines

+### AI Policy
+AI-assisted contributions are acceptable if:
+* Contents are fully **reviewed, tested, and understood by a human**
+* Any user-facing documentation is human-written (excluding minor edits/docstring boilerplate)
+* You are a user of this project, or of iNaturalist, or are otherwise involved in biodiversity data and citized science

+The general principle is that low-effort, fully automated contributions add a maintenance burden for me (a limited and squishy mortal being) that is out of proportion with the utility these PRs provide, especially if they are submitted solely for contribution stats.

 ### Pull Requests
 Here are some general guidelines for submitting a pull request:
+- Use the PR template
 - If the changes are trivial, just submit a PR and briefly explain the changes in the description.
 - Otherwise, please submit an issue describing the proposed change prior to submitting a PR.
 - Make sure the code is tested, documented, and type-annotated (as described in sections below).